jnunyez/synchronization/README.md

 ![namespace](imgs/namespace.png)

 2. Install operator.
-This operator requires to install the `Node Feature Discovery Operator` to run in the same namespace just created.
+This operator requires to install the [`Node Feature Discovery Operator`][3] to run in the same namespace just created.
 Once you install the `Node Feature Discovery Operator` in `silicom` namespace we proceed to install silicom Time Sync operator.

 ![operator](imgs/01_install.png)